 Q: Do you have any advice on tactics or practices that I should stay away from when promoting my blog?

 1. I would have had a better content strategy.
-When I first started out, I was almost 100% focused on promotion.
+When I first started out, I was almost 100 percent focused on promotion.
 Once I got better at creating content that people liked, it became a lot easier to promote.

 2. I would have started sooner.
-I wasted a lot of time in the beginning trying to ‘figure things out’.
-It’s hard for me to start things if I don’t understand 100% what I’m doing.
+I wasted a lot of time in the beginning trying to “figure things out.”
+It’s hard for me to start things if I don’t understand 100 percent what I’m doing.
 In my case, I just ended up wasting a lot of time.

 3. I would have tried to showcase my expertise more.
 Back when I started, I was very shy about talking about my own abilities.
 That makes things tough.
 A blog is a tool that can be used to showcase your expertise and showcasing your expertise can generate a lot of business.

 Again, it is a great honor to have Court share his expertise here.
-Thank you for participating as an interview candidate on Attorney Rankings.
-We wish you the best of luck for your future endeavors!Tags: blogging, content development, legal blog
+Thank you for participating in an interview on Attorney Rankings.
+We wish you the best of luck in your future endeavors!Tags: blogging, content development, legal blog